fragarco/abasm/docs/en/abasm.md

 # Changelog

-- Versión 1.2.0 - 25/11/2025
+- Versión 1.2.0 - 15/12/2025
-  * Support for libraries, asm files that can be placed inside the `lib` directory.
+  * Support for libraries, asm files placed inside the `lib` directory.
-  * Port of CPCRSLIB as an example of libraries in ABASM.
+  * Port of a section of CPCRSLIB as an example of a library in ABASM.
   * new flag `-s` `--sfile` that generated a new .s file with all assembled code in one file, including the code imported from other files.
   * Better handle of multiple ORG occurrences.
   * Only import once a given ASM file if it's referenced by multiple READ directives.